phoenixframework/phoenix_live_view/guides/server/assigns-eex.md

-# Socket state and HEEx templates
+# Assigns and HEEx templates

 All of the data in a LiveView is stored in the socket, which is a server side struct called `Phoenix.LiveView.Socket`.
 Your own data is stored